riquito/ephemeral-browser/README.md

 Supports Firefox, Chromium, and Google Chrome (you can only run browsers you already installed).

+## Why?

+I love Firefox Focus.
+Did you try it?
+You install it on your phone, set it as default and then every link you open, it open there.
+When you close it, that browser's profile is gone.
+It gives me a lot less to worry about when I open from, say, Signal or whatsapp, a link that a friend shared with me (e.g. a link to youtube).
+Its cookies won't stay in my session forever, among other things.
+I keep a regular browser around, but the pages there are opened by me.

+But there's no Firefox Focus for desktop, so I created this tool.
+Whether to set it as default or open it on-demand (by clicking an icon or other means) is up to you.

 ## How it works

 Running `ephemeral-browser` will: